History of the Czech lands: Iron Age

-The area was settled by the Celtic tribes at the start of the Iron Age.
-The most prominent tribe in Bohemia were the Boii (plural), who gave the area the name of Boiohaemia (Latin for the land of Boii), which later turned into Bohemia.
+What are now the Czech Lands were settled by the Celtic tribes by the start of the Iron Age.
+The most prominent tribe in Bohemia were the Boii, who gave the region the name of Boiohaemia (Latin for the land of Boii), which later became Bohemia, one of the Czech Lands.
 Before the start of the 1st century CE, they were pushed out by various Germanic tribes (Marcomanni, Quadi, Lombards).
 Around 60 to 50 BC, the Dacian king Burebista established an empire that extended its reach into the lands of the Boii.
 The Dacian occupation primarily affected modern-day Slovakia but also held sway over regions of present-day Czech Republic and Pannonia.
 Following Burebista's demise in 44 BC, his empire crumbled, liberating the lands of the Boii from Dacian rule.
 Traces of Roman army camps were found in south Moravia, most notably near Mušov.
 The winter camp in Mušov was built to house approximately 20,000 soldiers.
 The Romans were repeatedly at war with the Marcomanni tribe during the first two centuries CE.
 Germanic towns are described on the Map of Ptolemaios from the 2nd century, e.g. Coridorgis for Jihlava.